-When competing risk events are present in the data, the macro parameter comprisk encodes a time-varying indicator of a competing risk event between interval k and k+1 covariate measurements
+When competing risk events are present in the data, the macro parameter compevent encodes a time-varying indicator of a competing risk event between interval k and k+1 covariate measurements.
+The following is an example of how the data should be structured for a subject with id=78 who experiences a competing event (variable “CVD_death”) after measurement of time=2 covariates yet before we would have measured time=3 covariates, such that outc after a competing event is coded as missing and time=2 is this subject’s last record in the data set.